daytonaio/enterprise-docs/src/content/docs/usage/workspaces.md

    - **Creating from Sample**

      If you do not have a repository ready, you can choose to create a Workspace from a sample project provided by Daytona.
-This option allows you to set up a new development environment using quick-start templates.
+This option allows you to set up a new development environment using quick-start sample repositories.

 3. Select the dev container `configuration file` for your Workspace.